Cancún for Adventure and Nature Lovers

 Here are the best eco-attractions for a back-to-nature experience.

-No natural feature is more intriguing than the cenote, created by breaches in the subterranean basin’s ceiling that reveal crystalline waters hundreds of feet deep.
-An estimated 6,000-plus cenotes tattoo the Yucatán, some accessible only through a fissure in the porous limestone, others partly or completely open, resembling a pond.
+Few natural water features are more intriguing than the cenote, created by breaches in the subterranean basin’s ceiling to reveal crystalline waters hundreds of feet deep.
+An estimated 6,000-plus cenotes can be found on the Yucatán — some accessible only through a fissure in the porous limestone and others partly or completely open, resembling a pond and begging you to refresh with a dip.

-Immersed in the fresh, cool water, with sunlight filtering through holes in the ceiling to spotlight otherworldly rock formations and ropey tree roots seeking water from above, you can see why the Maya considered cenotes sacred portals to the underworld.
-Popular eco-parks up and down the Riviera Maya south of Cancún enclose cenotes, and local outfitters offer a wide variety of tours.
-But to feel the magic that inspired the Maya to hold religious ceremonies in them, you can visit smaller sites on your own.
+Immersed in the fresh, cool water, with sunlight filtering through holes in the ceiling to spotlight otherworldly rock formations and ropey tree roots seeking water from above, it’s easy to see why the Maya considered cenotes sacred portals to the underworld.
+Popular eco-parks up and down the Riviera Maya south of Cancún enclose cenotes, and outfitters offer a wide variety of tours.
+But to feel the magic that inspired the Maya to hold religious ceremonies in them, you can visit smaller sites on your own (renting a car comes in particularly handy when cenote-hopping).

-Some cenotes are accessible by public transportation, but they are best explored by car and require some walking to reach them.
-Bring hats, biodegradable sunscreen, water, snacks and cash for entry fees, which may range from about $2 to $7, depending on facilities (most have restrooms, at the least).
+Some cenotes are accessible by public transportation, but they are best explored by car and usually require some walking through the jungle for the entrance point to reach them.
+Bring a hat, biodegradable sunscreen, water, snacks and cash for entry fees, which may range from about $2 to $7 and more, depending on facilities (most have restrooms, at the least).

-There are plenty more, and new ones seem to pop up every day; just follow the rustic wooden signs along the highway.
+There are plenty more cenotes to explore, and new ones seem to pop up every day; just follow the rustic wooden signs along the highway.
 The Ruta de Cenotes (cenote route) out of Puerto Morelos is also riddled with well-marked cenotes.
 The road is lightly traveled, and most sites welcome walk-ins, except for Selvatica, which has been turned into an elaborate adventure park.

 Sian Ka’an Biosphere Reserve